ogSlinger/OpenYap/README.md

 #### By: Derek Spaulding

 This project is still in development.
 However, there is some functionality currently as of 2025-10-5.
-The main.cpp file can be customized from this statement:
+The main.cpp file can be customized from this block:

 std::string inputName = "input.mp4";